summer-ospp/help-en/docs/student.md

 * Swiftcode
 * Scancopy of Passport

   ***Note: The above information is required according to the current international settlement policy.
-The organizing committee will take reasonable measures to protect private data, personal identity information**,**and other sensitive information.*
+The organizing committee will take reasonable measures to protect private data, personal identity information,and other sensitive information.*

 iv.
 The tax payment or tax payment certificate, including the amount of this payment, is applicable to the situation where Chinese and foreign personnel obtain income in China according to the tax terms, and individual income taxes are withheld and paid by the organizing committee on their behalf.
 The calculation method is as follows (Unit: Yuan):